 Students have multiple learning opportunities, including:

-- Continuity clinic - Students participate in rotations at the Anderson Free Clinic, offering continuous management of patients' chronic diseases.
-With graduated responsibility, medical students perform all the functions of a primary care physician for their patients.
+- Continuity clinic - Students participate in clinical experiences at the Anderson Free Clinic, offering continuous management of patients' chronic diseases.
+With graduated responsibility and appropriate supervision, medical students perform all the functions of a primary care physician for their patients.
 Continuity clinic is a great way to build a mentoring relationship with an attending physician, and provides the opportunity for practice-based learning, as students analyze performance outcomes for their own patients and implement systematic changes for quality improvement.

 - Didactics - All of our didactics and seminars are provided in a small-group format, providing ample opportunity for medical students to interact and engage in active learning.

-- Hispanic Health Fair - At this annual health fair, medical education students provide medical screenings and information to members of the Hispanic community in Anderson County.
-Students administer flu vaccines, check blood pressure and blood glucose, and perform foot exams and other screenings.
+- Hispanic Health Fair - At this annual health fair, medical students provide medical screenings and information to members of the Hispanic community in Anderson County.
+Students administer flu vaccines, check blood pressure and blood glucose, and perform foot exams and other screenings with appropriate supervision.